paulfarning/practicespot/README.md

 		import os
 		sys.path.append(os.environ['HOME'] + '/lib/python')

-### Full usage + bash script
+### Full usage + bash scripts
-Here's how I use this with the included bash script to add a session.
+Here are two ways to use this with the included bash scripts.
+One version runs a local script while the other is a two step process of upload and then run a remote script.

+#### Local script.

+1. Create a local directory with mp3 files.
+2. Run push.sh locally:

+		$ bash push.sh user@host dirname

+#### Two step with remove script.

 1. Create a local directory with mp3 files.
 2. Upload the files: